AndyButland/UmbracoMapper/ReadMe.md

 Umbraco Mapper has been developed to support a more pure MVC approach to building Umbraco applications.

+It supports Umbraco versions 6, 7 and 8.

 With MVC in Umbraco, there are broadly three approaches:

 1. As with 'traditional' Umbraco using WebForms, place a lot of data access and business logic in the views